haiwen/seafile-admin-docs/manual/maintain/backup_recovery.md

 Seafile also stores some important metadata data in a few databases.
 The names and locations of these databases depends on which database software you use.

-For SQLite, the database files are also under the 'haiwen' directory.
+For SQLite, the database files are also under the '/opt/seafile' directory.
 The locations are:

 * ccnet/PeerMgr/usermgr.db: contains user information
 * ccnet/GroupMgr/groupmgr.db: contains group information